Miss Cochrane

 PSHE

 At Boutcher School, we teach Personal, Social, Health Education (PSHE) and relationships as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.
 We use the Jigsaw Programme which offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
-This term the topic being covered across the school is Being Me in my World.
-In this unit, children will identify their achievements, how to face new challenges positively, understand the impact of their actions and their responsibilities.
+This term the topic being covered across the school is Dreams and Goals.
+In this unit, children will discuss facing difficulties and challenges, identify dreams and ambitions that are important to them and think about ways to persevere and achieve their goals.

 USEFUL NOTICES